aaronsb/jira-cloud/README.md

     - `expand` (optional): Boolean to include additional filter details like description and JQL
   - Returns list of filters with basic info (ID, name, owner, favorite status) and optionally expanded details

+- `transition_issue` - Transition a Jira issue to a new status
+  - Parameters:
+    - `issueKey` (required): The Jira issue key
+    - `transitionId` (required): The ID of the transition to perform
+    - `comment` (optional): Comment to add with the transition
+  - Transitions the issue to a new status and optionally adds a comment

 ## Extending the Server

 To add new capabilities to the server: